 At each time step, individuals in each node have a defined probability of migrating out of their current node to another.
 You can also define the average length of time individuals will stay in their destination node before migrating again.
 If you are using timesteps longer than one day and the time to next migration falls between timesteps, individuals will migrate at the following timestep.
 For example, if you use 7-day timesteps and an individual draws a 12-day trip duration, they won’t migrate until day 14.

 The mode of migration can be local (foot travel), regional (by roadway or rail), by air, or by sea.
 You can also define different migration patterns, such as one-way or roundtrip.
 Individuals have a “home node” that is relevant for some types of migration, such as migrating an entire family unit only when all members are home or returning home after passing through several waypoints.
 For more detailed information, see Migration parameters.

 You must include a separate migration file for each mode of travel that describes the migration patterns for each node.
 It lists the migration rate for each node.
 Migration rate is defined as the fraction of the node’s population that is migrating out of the node per day.
 Units are per person per day, meaning the number of people migrating per day divided by the total population of the node.
 For more information on the structure of these files, see Migration files.

-The Generic/Zoonosis scenario in the downloadable EMODScenarios folder includes daily migration.
+The Generic/Zoonosis scenario in the downloadable EMOD scenarios zip file includes daily migration.
 Review the README files there for more information.

-To simulate intra-day migration, such as daily commutes, you can instead use the “contact scaling” method described in Property-based heterogeneous disease transmission.
+To simulate intra-day migration, such as daily commutes, you can instead use the “contact scaling” method described in Property-based heterogeneous disease transmission (HINT).